-I would love to continue the conversation with you at the Future of Work(ers) event.
-Join The Moment + DesignTO to learn more about how Canada’s corporations are transitioning, building skills and knowledge, designing culture, and fundamentally changing the employee experience to adapt to the Future of Work and the integration of AI in the workplace.
+We previously hosted an event in partnership with DesignTO Future of Work(ers) event 2019, to explore how Canada’s corporations are transitioning, building skills and knowledge, designing culture, and fundamentally changing the employee experience to adapt to the Future of Work and the integration of AI in the workplace.

 You can read more about the role of service design in creating the new relationship between workers and AI in my article “Human Machine Collaboration: Designing for a New Kind of Relationship”, published in the Service Design Network’s Journal Touchpoint.